Kentucky High School Principal Who Banned Books Over ‘Homosexual Content’ Arrested On Child Porn Charges

 “I was a very new author at the time all this happened and the press coverage was overwhelming,” Knowles wrote in a Facebook post on Friday.
 “I was horrified by the accusations he and the superintendent made.
 And heartbroken for the brave teacher, Risha Allen Mullins who stood up for our books and faced so much unfair criticism.”

-Wilson’s arrest has also garnered some national interest, with a number of news outlets picking up on the arrest and others sharing the story on social media.
+Wilson’s arrest has also garnered some national interest, with a number of news outlets picking up on the arrest, and others sharing the story on social media.
 Clark County Public Schools released a statements on the principal’s arrest, saying they were “shocked and dismayed” about the arrest and allegations.
 The district said it is working with investigators to determine whether any children in the program that the principal oversaw were affected.

 Kentucky principal who banned books over 'homosexual content' faces child porn charges https://t.co/B0PIW4nmbf